 Term

-This Agreement shall remain in effect so long as a Lease remains in effect and thereafter until (a) all wells have been abandoned and plugged or turned over to the Parties owning an interest in the Lease on which the wells are located; (b) all Production Systems, Facilities, and equipment have been disposed by the Operator in accordance Article 18 (Abandonment and Salvage); (c) all Claims as defined in Article 22 (Liability, Claims, and Lawsuits) have been settled or otherwise disposed of; and (d) there has been a final accounting and settlement.
+This Agreement shall remain in effect so long as a Lease remains in effect and thereafter until (a) all wells have been abandoned and plugged or turned over to the Parties owning an interest in the Lease on which the wells are located; (b) all Production Systems, Facilities, and equipment have been disposed by the Operator in accordance Article 18 (Abandonment and Salvage); (c) all Claims have been settled or otherwise disposed of; and (d) there has been a final accounting and settlement.
 In accordance with Article 4.5 (Selection of Successor Operator), this Agreement will also terminate if no Party is willing to become Operator, effective after all conditions in clauses (a) through (d) above have been completed.
 Termination of this Agreement shall not relieve a Party of a liability or obligation accrued or incurred before termination and is without prejudice to all continuing confidentiality obligations or other obligations in this Agreement.

 Waiver